chemadent/Windows_SET_AP/README.md

 # Windows_SET_AP
-Make your Windows laptop work as a Wi-Fi AP
+Make your Windows laptop work as a Wi-Fi AP.
+Tested on Window 7.

 ### Version
 1.0.0